etm/markus.rb/README.md

 ```

 Why the f**k would i use a template library for JSON when i can just create a
-big hash, and create a json out of it?
+big hash or array and create a json out of it?
 If you ever find yourself feeling bad or
 lost with your big hashes, try this out.
 Maybe you like it, maybe not.
 Who
 knows.